WhatsNew:

 The Chaplain Shall:

-1. Be the primary point of contact for notification of illness/death of any Association Member or the Member’s immediate family.
-In addition, he shall keep the Association informed regarding the illness or death.
-He shall send appropriate get well, condolence or sympathy cards on behalf of the Association.
+1. Be the primary point of contact for notification of illness/death of any Association member or the member’s immediate family.
+In addition, he shall keep the Association informed regarding the illness or death of a shipmate.
+He shall send appropriate get well, condolence or sympathy cards on behalf of the Association

-2. At the Reunion, or if required at any other Association event conduct the devotional and memorial services.
-He shall read the names of those shipmates who have died since the last Reunion.
+2. At the reunion, or if required at any other Association event, he shall conduct the devotional and memorial services.
+He shall also read the names of those shipmates who have died since the last reunion in a respectful and appropriate service.

 Article X Removal of an Elected Officer